 Dr. Philippe P. Moutot

 Dr. Moutot is an accomplished professional with more than 25 years’ experience in economics and finance.
-[He is currently the Senior Economist and Principal Adviser on monetary policy strategy for central banks for the British Legal Centre.]
+He is currently the Senior Economist and Principal Adviser on monetary policy strategy for central banks for the British Legal Centre.
 He has worked for the International Monetary Fund, the Banque de France, the European Monetary Institute and the European Central Bank.
 Dr. Moutot has extensive involvement in monetary integration issues, having led the European Monetary Institute team to study, propose, and negotiate monetary policy to introduce the Euro and establish the European Central Bank.
 Dr. Moutot is fluent in both French and English.

 Marjorie Sudrow, JD